dg203087/dg203087.github.io/_posts/2020-06-14-how_are_are_these_connected_javascript_and_rails_project.markdown

       let templateImage = randomTemplateId.image_url
   })

-   //renders temporaty template
+   //renders temporary template
 }
 ```

-This requests selects a random Template object, which consists of content and an image, to be manipulated in our front end.
+This requests selects a random Template, which consists of content (a quote that needs to be filled in) and an image, to be manipulated in our front end.
 The template is then associated to the final Quote.
 (A Template ```has_many``` Quotes, because Templates can be reused multiple times.)

 Then, I used Javascript to receive input values from my HTML form.